OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 ---
-summary: API to access logged request events by OutSystems Platform with valuable data for your analytics.
+summary: API to access logged request events by the OutSystems platform with valuable data for your analytics.
 You can use it to analyze the user experience of your applications.
 tags: support-devOps; support-monitoring
 ---